TokenScript-Framework/papers/README.md

 # TokenScript and Smart Layer Documentation

 This repository contains the source code for the TokenScript and SmartLayer websites' documentation.
+This repository uses dita.
+See [why not GitBook](WHY-NOT-GITBOOK.md).

 ## Building the Documents: